<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2238724&amp;fmt=gif">

 set up facebook ads manager

-Even if you’re not using Facebook ads at the moment, you should install the Facebook Pixel as it will be helpful for you if you decide to so do as it starts collecting data as soon as it’s been activated.
+Even if you’re not using Facebook ads at the moment, you should create a Meta Dataset as it will be helpful for you if you decide to so do as it starts collecting data as soon as it’s been activated.
 Learn how to do it here.

 Depending on the goals of your business, you may find that boosting posts are sufficient to reach your objective.
-Other times, ads are required.
+Other times, ads (dark posts) are required.

 Whilst a boosted post is still considered an ad, a boosted post is a post published on your business page that you add money to in order to promote it to a targeted audience.
 This is the simplest way to advertise and you boost the post directly from your business page, and as such boosted posts don’t require that you have Ads Manager.
 When you boost a post, you select your audience, a call to action, your budget and the duration of your campaign.